Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The paths to the template files (SignatureTemplatePath, OOFTemplatePath) must be accessible by the currently logged-in user.
 The template files must be at least readable for the currently logged-in user.

 In cloud environments, you need to register Set-OutlookSignatures as app and provide admin consent for the required permissions.
-See '.\config\default graph config.ps1' for details.
+See the Quick Start Guide or '.\config\default graph config.ps1' for details.
 # 2. Quick Start Guide
 If you already use Set-OutlookSignatures and plan to update to a newer version, start with the CHANGELOG document.